nordic-institute/X-Road-development/WORKFLOW.md

 12.5 The NIIS can hold up acceptance of new pull requests from other Contributors, to allow a specific Contributor fix the deficiencies found in submitted work.

-12.6 In cases of justified need, Contributor can request for up to 2 week 'code freeze' in `develop` branch of X-Road from the NIIS.

-12.7 Up to 4 week 'code freeze' period can be applied to `nordic-institute/X-Road/master` by approval of the NIIS.

-12.8 When the changeset meets the acceptance criteria and all the reviewers have accepted the work, then the NIIS pulls in and merges the work into `nordic-institute/X-Road/develop`.
+12.6 When the changeset meets the acceptance criteria and all the reviewers have accepted the work, then the NIIS pulls in and merges the work into `nordic-institute/X-Road/develop`.